 Since we have an East-West house and the light pours in all day long through the windows, making the colors look very different depending on the time of the day, I wanted to test all these colors “everywhere” in the house to make sure we loved them.
 So, we lived with the old paint and several patches of colors for quite some time on our walls before we made our final choices.

-We started with a selection of grays, graiges and dark slate which I honestly thought I wanted, but we found them cold, formal and not like us at all.
-We also tested several “whites” and soon I learned that a real, old fashion white is the hardest thing to find these days!
+We started with a selection of grays, “graiges,” and dark slate, which I honestly thought I wanted, but we found them cold, formal, and not like us at all.
+We also tested several “whites,” Soon, I learned that a real, old-fashioned white is the hardest thing to find these days!
 LOL

-For the dark color, with the grays and slate out of the way, we decided to try a color similar to what we used on the exterior: navy blue.
+For the dark color, with the grays and slate out of the way, we decided to try a navy blue color similar to what we used on the exterior.
 There are several options on the market, and we tested Indigo Batik (SW 7602), Commodore (SW 6524), and Salty Dog (SW 9177).

 We finally decided to test a color called Simple White (SW 7021) from Pottery Barn Colors.
-It was a match made in heaven to our house and it balanced so well the dark navy blue we were planning on using inside.
-Above you can see Light French Gray and Simple White.
+It was a match made in heaven for our house, and it balanced so well with the dark navy blue we were planning on using inside.
+Above, you can see Light French Gray and Simple White.

-We tested Simple White on several areas of the house to see how it would look and I can’t tell you how much we loved it.
-Depending on the time of the day or the weather outside, this color will have tonnes of very delicate, sophisticated pink, other times it will look like an ultralight gray while on other days I will swear it’s just beige, making it the perfect color for me: never a dull moment!
+We tested Simple White on several house areas to see how it would look, and I can’t tell you how much we loved it.
+Depending on the time of the day or the weather outside, this color will have tonnes of very delicate, sophisticated pink.
+Other times it will look like an ultralight gray, while on other days, I will swear it’s just beige, making it the perfect color for me: never a dull moment!

 - Simple White (SW 7021) for all walls, in all rooms except the living room and bathrooms.